ChainAgnostic/varsig/README.md

 Data that has already been parsed to an in-memory IPLD representation can be canonically encoded trivially: it has already been through a [parser / validator][Parse Don't Validate].

-Data purporting to conform to an IPLD encoding (such as [DAG-JSON] MUST be validated prior to signature verification.
-This can be as simple as round-trip decoding/encoding the JSON and checking that the hash matches.
+Data purporting to conform to an IPLD encoding (such as [DAG-JSON]) MUST be validated prior to signature verification.
+This MAY be as simple as round-trip decoding/encoding the JSON and checking that the hash matches.
 A validation error MUST be signalled if it does not match.

 > [Implementers] may provide an opt-in for systems where round-trip determinism is a desireable [sic] feature and backward compatibility with old, non-strict data is unnecessary.
 >